-…you probably have anterior pelvic tilt (APT).
+If your back gets sore before your abs get tired when you do ab exercises, you probably have a large anterior pelvic tilt.
 That is, your butt probably sticks out a bit.
 In some cases, the upside may be that it’ll make your butt look great.
 Although it doesn’t always look good…

 I have read many articles about this, and have tried many different exercises and approaches to address it.
-From my perspective, they don’t work very well.
+From my perspective, none of them work very well.
 Here are a few that I have tried with poor results:

 - squeeze your glutes during the exercise

 - engage your TVA (transversus abdominus)

 Here’s why I think those recommendations aren’t great:

 - How?
 By doing ab exercises?
 That you’re just going to feel in your back?

 - I think this works, but it strikes me as a poor solution because I don’t think people should have to squeeze their backside in order to use their front side.